 - 3-year-olds: Read rhyming books and point out the words that rhyme.
-You don’t need to point out the printed words, just the spoken words.
+You can point out the printed rhyming words, but really the focus should be on having the child listen to how the words sound.
 Two of my favourite rhyming books are Green Eggs & Ham by Dr. Seuss and Sheep in a Jeep by Nancy Shaw.
 You can also begin to segment words into syllables: clap syllables in words, for example, do 3 claps as you say “di…no…saur.”
 Three-year-olds can’t necessarily do rhyming or syllable segmentation on their own, but they will be able to do it along with you.

 - 4-year-olds: Keep reading those rhyming books!
 Try to get your child to detect rhymes (“Do cat and bat rhyme?”
 “Do cat and dog rhyme?”), produce rhymes (“What rhymes with big?”), and clap/count the syllables in spoken words.
 If these are tricky, you can give big hints.
 “What rhymes with big?
 It’s an animal that oinks!
 That’s right, big and pig rhyme.
 Say them with me!”
 You can do these things while reading together, or at any other time.
 Driving in the car is a great time to play word games.
 Also, you can introduce alliteration: talk about how some words start with the same sound.
 A classic book for this is Dr. Seuss’s ABC which I still recall hearing on my dad’s lap as a young child.

 - 5-year-olds: In addition to all of the above, try to get your child to figure out the first sound in a spoken word, and to figure out which words have the same first sounds (like soup, salad, sandwich all start with “sss”).
 You can play “odd one out”- figure out which word doesn’t have the same first sound (like chicken, cheese, pizza, chips).
 You can also teach your 5-year-old to figure out the number of sounds in a word, by using your fingers or little blocks to count the sounds.
-This may be tricky (some children don’t master this until age 6+) but you can start with simple words and have fun doing it together.
+Start with simple words and have fun doing it together.
 And then if you’re really up for a wild time, there’s Shirley Ellis’s Name Game song and Raffi’s Apples and Bananas song, which are great to introduce sound manipulation (adding, deleting, swapping sounds).